What is a Property Inventory?

-- Signatures from Landlord and Tenants agreeing the Inventory
+- Signatures from Landlord and Tenants agreeing on the Inventory

-Most commonly the inventory is used to avoid or resolve disputes or at the end of the tenancy to evaluate the condition of a property from start of the tenancy to the condition at end of tenancy.
-The report will be used as hard evidence to support whichever party is requesting the dispute at end of tenancy.
+Most commonly the inventory is used to avoid or resolve disputes or at the end of the tenancy to evaluate the condition of a property.
+This will be from the start of the tenancy to the condition at end of the tenancy.
+The report will be used as hard evidence to support whichever party is requesting the dispute at end of the tenancy.

 An inventory report can also be used to set up a positive relationship between you and your tenants, by having both parties agree on the condition of your property then you and your tenants can feel confident that both parties will enjoy a smooth tenancy period from start to finish.

-It is in this situation that you will be thankful that you have taken the time to organise a professional independent inventory report for your rented property, in a dispute you as a Landlord can highlight the areas which you feel you are owed compensation for and provide photographic evidence supporting this claim.
-The adjudicator of the dispute will also use this document to evaluate your claim and decide if the deposit is owed to you, the Landlord or your tenants.
+It is in this situation that you will be thankful that you have taken the time to organise a professional independent inventory.
+Furthermore, in a dispute, you as a Landlord can highlight the areas which you feel you are owed compensation for and provide photographic evidence supporting this claim.
+The adjudicator of the dispute will also use this document to evaluate your claim, as a result, a decision will be made if the deposit is owed to you.

 For peace of mind, or as we like to call it Inventory Peace of Mind, ALWAYS have a full independent inventory report carried out with your rented properties at the start of a new tenancy.
 If you ever encounter a dispute situation with your tenant, you can feel confident that the outcome will be fair, non-bias and in favour of the party who has the legal right to the deposit.